Best prices Special offers for members of the PWE book club The cheapest delivery

 ORCID: 0000-0003-1485-486X

-Dr Tomasz Lasocki, Assistant Professor at the Faculty of Law and Administration at the University of Warsaw; former Member of the Supreme Court's Office of Studies and Analysis; co-author of the 2016 Pension Review White Paper: Safety through Diversity; former member of the Committee on Interpretation, Positions and Explanations of the Social Insurance Institution.
+Dr Tomasz Lasocki, Assistant Professor at the Faculty of Administration and Social Sciences at the Warsaw University of Technology.
+Former Assistant Professor at the Faculty of Law and Administration at the University of Warsaw; former Member of the Supreme Court's Office of Studies and Analysis; co-author of the 2016 Pension Review White Paper: Safety through Diversity; former member of the Committee on Interpretation, Positions and Explanations of the Social Insurance Institution.

 DOI: 10.33226/0032-6186.2022.6.5